SpongeBobSun/ReactNative-TL-DR/before-we-start.md

+## TL;DR

+This chapter will prepare an empty ReactNative project, which will be convenient when we study ReactNative's code.

+* Create or open a ReactNative project.
+* Modify native code to make it load local JS bundle instead of bundle from remote debug server.
+* Build a JS bundle if you don't have one.

+## Since you want to read it anyway...

 First create a ReactNative app using `react-native init`  or open your existing project.

 If you created a app from scratch using above command, your `AppDelegate.m` should looks like this -

 _AppDelegate.m_